Orbitnest/orbitnest_studio_flutter/docs/02_implementation_plan.md

 ## Success Criteria

-1. **Drop-in Replacement**: The package should work as a direct replacement for Supabase with minimal code changes
+1. **Drop-in Replacement**: The package should work as a direct replacement for Supabase with minimal code changes for client operations
-2. **BLoC Pattern**: All state management should use the BLoC pattern consistently
+2. **BLoC Pattern**: All state management should use the BLoC pattern consistently with **exposed BLoCs** for direct access
-3. **Full Feature Parity**: Support all OrbitNest Studio features as documented in the API guide
+3. **Core Feature Support**: Support all client-side OrbitNest Studio features (auth, database CRUD, function invocation)
 4. **Comprehensive Testing**: Minimum 90% code coverage with unit, widget, and integration tests
 5. **Performance**: Response times should be comparable to or better than Supabase
 6. **Documentation**: Complete API documentation and usage examples
 7. **Type Safety**: Full type safety with null-safety compliance
 8. **Error Handling**: Comprehensive error handling with meaningful error messages
+9. **Reactive State Management**: Easy access to BLoCs for reactive UI updates using patterns like `orbitnest.functionsBloc.add(...)` and `orbitnest.databaseBloc.add(...)`

 ## Migration Path from Supabase